 The federal government expects students and their families to contribute to the cost of college to the extent that they are able.

 To estimate how much you and your family will be expected to contribute, click here and follow the instructions.
-You will use your Estimated Family Contribution (EFC) on the 'Estimating Aid' page.
-Keep in mind the calculator is designed for U.S. citizens and permanent residents and is based upon the U.S. Department of Education formula from a prior award year, so the official EFC formula has changed slightly since this version.
-The accuracy of the EFC is only as accurate as the information provided by you and your family.
-Due to the nature of this calculator, it cannot take into account special circumstances such as loss of income, high medical expenses, etc.
+You will use your Expected Family Contribution (EFC) on the 'Estimating Aid' page.
+The link above is designed for U.S. citizens and permanent residents and is based upon the formula used by the U.S. Department of Education.
+Keep in mind this is only an estimated EFC and your actual EFC will be calculated when you complete the FAFSA.

 You should complete the Free Application for Federal Student Aid (FAFSA) before February 15th prior to the fall for which you plan to attend.
 It will collect a great deal more information and will determine the official EFC to be used by the UIC Office of Student Financial Aid.
 When completing the FAFSA each year, you must indicate that you want the processed FAFSA to be sent to UIC by listing the federal school code of 001776 on the application.